lizaloraine/CodeCrypt/README.md

 - A dark mode feature for users who prefer a darker interface, reducing eye strain and providing a more comfortable viewing experience in low-light environments.

 ### Responsive Design
-- Accessible across devices with mobile-friendly layouts.
+- Accessible across different desktop browsers, screens, and layouts.

 ---